Vafilor/TimeTracker/README.md

 ## Features

 * Use tags on each time entry so you can track multiple records at once
-* Add descriptions in Markdown
+* Add descriptions in Markdown for Time Entries
+* Keep track of Tasks and their associated time entries
+* Keep track of how often events happen with Timestamps
-* Working on more, see TODO.md for what's coming up
+* Working on more, see [TimeTracker Project](https://github.com/Vafilor/TimeTracker/projects/1)

 ## Local Setup